JdeRobot/RoboticsAcademy/docs/_pages/webrelease.md

 ---

-JdeRobot Academy is also available as an **open-access web page**.
+Robotics-Academy is also available as an **open-access web page**.
 This way you can enjoy it from the web browser on your favourite Operating System (Linux, Windows, MacOs...).
-No installation is required when using the _online_ JdeRobot Academy.
+No installation is required when using the _online_ Robotics-Academy.

 **It is supported by a server cluster at the Universidad Rey Juan Carlos** (Madrid, Spain).
 The computing power of the cluster is bounded and there is a maximum of simultaneous users supported.
-When such limit is reached the web page will suggest you to play with the _native release_ of JdeRobot Academy, which can run on your computer and it is easy to install.
+When such limit is reached the web page will suggest you to play with the _native release_ of Robotics-Academy, which can run on your computer and it is easy to install.

 <!--
 {% include figure image_path="/assets/images/cover/play-logo.png" alt="this is a placeholder image" style="width:100px;" caption="This is a figure caption." %}